victorandcode/tblue/README.md

     //Name that will be prompted in the CLI
     "name": "Simple API",

+    //The name you give to features for your particular blueprint. e.g. feature, endpoint, article, etc "unitOfWork": "feature",

     //Questions that could generate a card according to your project's need "questions": [
         {